Corbinj22/Overlook-Project/README.md

  This project was a solo project during Module 2 at [Turing School of Software & Design](https://turing.io/).

- Each student was tasked with creating a functioning desktop and mobile friendly website that allows for management and bookings for the hotel.
+ Each student was tasked with creating a functioning desktop and mobile friendly website that allows for management and bookings at a hotel.

  Overlook's project specifications can be found [here](https://frontend.turing.io/projects/overlook.html)